For more assistance visit the Federal Funds Office Indirect Cost Rate Group Landing Page.

 - Decline Indirect Costs.

-- Use the de minimis.
+- Use the de minimis indirect cost rate.

 - Provide a copy of a currently approved federal or state negotiated indirect cost agreement.